rlehfeld/rpyc-ng/docs/docs/usecases.rst

 * Migrate objects and code based on runtime profiling

 .. note::
-    RPyC itself is only a mechanism for distributed computing; it is not a distributed computing framework
+    RPyC-NG itself is only a mechanism for distributed computing; it is not a distributed computing framework

 Distributed algorithms could then be built on top of this framework to make computations faster.

 Testing
 -------
-The first and foremost use case of RPyC is in **testing environments**, where the concept of the library was conceived (initially as :ref:`pyinvoke <about>`).
+The first and foremost use case of RPyC-NG is in **testing environments**, where the concept of the library was conceived (initially as :ref:`pyinvoke <about>`).

-:ref:`Classic-mode <classic>` RPyC is the ideal tool for centralized testing across multiple machines and platforms: control your heterogeneous testing environment (simulators, devices and other test equipment) and test procedure from the comfort of your workstation.
-Since RPyC integrates so well with python, it is very easy to have your test logic run on machine A, while the side-effects happen on machine B.
+:ref:`Classic-mode <classic>` RPyC-NG is the ideal tool for centralized testing across multiple machines and platforms: control your heterogeneous testing environment (simulators, devices and other test equipment) and test procedure from the comfort of your workstation.
+Since RPyC-NG integrates so well with python, it is very easy to have your test logic run on machine A, while the side-effects happen on machine B.

 There is no need to copy and keep your files synchronized across several machines, or work on remote file systems mounts.
-Also, since RPyC requires a lot of network "ping-pongs", and because of the inherent :ref:`security risks <security>` of the *classic mode*, this mode works best on secure, fast local networks (which is usually the case in testing environments).
+Also, since RPyC-NG requires a lot of network "ping-pongs", and because of the inherent :ref:`security risks <security>` of the *classic mode*, this mode works best on secure, fast local networks (which is usually the case in testing environments).